2013 Baltimore Ravens season

 The 2013 season was the Baltimore Ravens' 18th in the National Football League (NFL) and their sixth under head coach John Harbaugh.
 The Ravens entered the season as the defending Super Bowl champions from the previous year, but failed to improve on their 10–6 record from 2012, and missed the playoffs for the first time since 2007 and for the first time in the Harbaugh/Flacco era.
 This marked the first time in 10 years, as well as the most recent time, that the defending Super Bowl champion missed the playoffs in back-to-back seasons.

 For the first time in franchise history, Ray Lewis was not on the roster, as he announced his retirement before the playoffs began the year prior.
 He retired as a champion of Super Bowl XLVII and was the last remaining player from the team's inaugural season.
-Lewis also helped the Ravens win Super Bowl XXXV over the New York Giants and is believed by many as the greatest Baltimore Raven of all time.
+Lewis also helped the Ravens win Super Bowl XXXV over the New York Giants and was believed by many to be the greatest Baltimore Raven of all time.
 Including Lewis, the team parted ways with a record eight starters from the Super Bowl-winning squad; no other defending Super Bowl champion had lost more than five.
 This would be the last time the Ravens played on Thanksgiving until 2025.
 They were originally scheduled to play on Thanksgiving in 2020, but the game was postponed due to a COVID-19 outbreak.